norsk-gjeldsinformasjon/api-docs/docs/reference/index.md

 ## Consent duration

-Consents can requested with a duration.
+Consents can be requested with a duration.
 A duration specifies *how long* the organization can look up information about debt.
 If no duration in specified, then a single-use scope will be created.
 This scope can be used within a few minutes and only used once.

 Note that individuals can withdraw consents at any time.